-The Governor's fiscal 2014 budget includes \$12.278 billion for the MassHealth program.
-This is approximately 13.1% (8.3% net), or \$1.418 billion, higher than fiscal 2013 projected spending of \$10.860 billion.
 The growth in MassHealth's fiscal 2014 budget is largely driven by the expansion of the eligible population due to the federal Affordable Care Act (ACA) beginning January 1, 2014.
 Under the ACA, all Massachusetts residents below 133% of the federal poverty level (FPL) will become eligible for a new MassHealth program if they are citizens or qualified aliens.
-The incremental cost of the ACA expansion population in the second half of fiscal 2014 is estimated to be \$437 million, with projected revenues of \$461 million.
-Projected revenues are higher than projected spending because some current members, as well as newly eligible members, will be 75% to 100% federally reimbursable under ACA.
-The budget also supports several policies that aim to maintain coverage for current populations who otherwise could be adversely affected by ACA implementation and that support streamlining current programs to promote alignment, access and administrative simplification in a post-ACA coverage environment at minimal cost to the Commonwealth.
-These policy investments total \$24 million gross, \$13 million net.
+The projected incremental cost of the ACA expansion population in the second half of fiscal 2014 is estimated to be \$460 million, with projected revenues of \$478 million.
+Projected revenues are higher than projected spending because some current members, as well as newly eligible members, are expected to be 75% to 100% federally reimbursable under ACA.
+The budget also supports several policies that aim to streamline current programs to promote alignment, access and administrative simplification in a post-ACA coverage environment at minimal cost to the Commonwealth.
+These policy investments total \$11.1 million (\$13 million net).
+The fiscal 2014 budget does not support funding for all of the ACA-related investments that the Governor proposed in his fiscal 2014 budget recommendation, including extending MassHealth coverage to the end of the month for members moving to the Health Connector to prevent gaps in coverage and continuing coverage for certain immigrants that will become ineligible for the Exchange.

 The Commonwealth's estimates suggest that 325,000 residents will become eligible for this new program, including 137,000 MassHealth members currently covered under other programs such as the Basic, Essential, and Insurance Partnership programs.
-The majority of the remaining 189,000 new members will shift over from other state-subsidized health insurance programs including Commonwealth Care (106,000 members), the Health Safety Net (HSN) (36,000 members), and the Medical Security Program (MSP) (2,000 members), while the other 45,000 are new to state-subsidized health insurance.
-In addition to ACA implementation, the growth in the MassHealth budget is driven by operational investments and dental benefit restoration, enrollment increases for current eligible members of 40,000 member months and fiscal 2013 cash management strategies.
+The majority of the remaining 189,000 new members will transition from other state-subsidized health insurance programs including Commonwealth Care (106,000 members), the Health Safety Net (HSN) (36,000 members), and the Medical Security Program (MSP) (2,000 members), while the other 45,000 are new to state-subsidized health insurance.
+In addition to ACA implementation, the growth in the MassHealth budget is driven by enrollment increases for currently eligible individuals and a variety of investments in base hospital rates, payments to specialty hospitals, rates for managed care organizations (MCOs), partial restoration of dental benefits for adults, and operational capacity.